Apostolique/WisdomDump/README.md

 ## Description
 Not sure what this is meant to be yet.
 For now it will be random useless survival notes.

+## Questions

+* Does society value the right things?

 ## Unordered list

 * When pouring coffee (or drinks in general) don't hold your cup in the air.
 Lay it down on a table first before pouring.